scossin/iamsystem_python/docs/source/fuzzy.rst

 Note that although we could have put the Abbreviations instance in the cache, it's not necessary to do so since this algorithm is as fast as the cache.
+If you use the *build* function of the matcher, string distance algorithms are automatically cached.

 FuzzyRegex